 Later that night Helen heard a loud, dull thud from upstairs.
 I heard her saying my name.
 I was disorientated.
 ‘Pete!
 Are you alright?’
 The retching was so intense I’d passed out.
 Fallen out of the bed, face down on the floor in the narrow gap between the bed and the wall.
 Wedged in.
 It was difficult to get up.
 Helen called an ambulance to take me to the hospital.

 While touring beautiful Tuscany and Emilia-Romagna in Italy I had a similar experience.
 I was bedridden.
 We missed our flight home.
 Italian friends drove me to the (very impressive) hospital in Bologna.
 The doctor there brought out the big guns.
-He broke the migraine cycle by knocking me out with liquid Valium.
+Knocking me out with liquid Valium to break the cycle.
 It worked.
 There was residual pain but the worst of it was gone.
 Pro tip: if your doctor ever suggests you should take liquid valium, take it.
 It may not cure your ailment but you’ll enjoy the ride.

 Proving there’s a link between my migraines and the accident is impossible.
 It’s typical that migraines begin in the mid-teen years.
 I was 16 years old.
 It was shortly after the accident.
 Cause or coincidence?
 In practical terms it doesn’t really matter.
 You have to get on with it.
 In legal terms it’s important.
 I had an ongoing case for compensation.
 Lawyers can put a cash value on that kind of thing.